- Things to Know

 - There is no specific treatment for norovirus, but it is important that infected people stay well hydrated.
-Fluids containing sugar and electrolytes should be encouraged.
-Intravenous fluids may be needed if the person cannot maintain an adequate oral intake of fluids.

-- Complications are related to the degree of dehydration.
+- Complications are usually related to the degree of dehydration.
 Young children and the elderly are at special risk for dehydration.

 What is a norovirus?

 Norovirus is a small virus that contains RNA and is surrounded by a protein coating.
 By sequencing the RNA, scientists have discovered that there are many different types of norovirus.
 Originally, strains were named based on the city in which they were first identified.
 Thus, one common strain used to be called the Norwalk virus.
 Based on genetic typing, we now know that there are at least 25 different strains of norovirus that affect humans.
 The RNA genome in noroviruses easily mutates to produce new norovirus types.
 The disease occurs worldwide with peak occurrence from about November until the end of May in the U.S. Therefore, the infection is sometimes termed "winter vomiting disease."